A New Family of Bounded Divergence Measures and Application to Signal Detection: Acknowledgements

-One of us (S.J) thanks Rahul Kulkarni for insightful discussions, and acknowledge the financial support in part by grants DMR-0705152 and DMR-1005417 from the US National Science Foundation.
+One of us (S.J) thanks Rahul Kulkarni for insightful discussions, Anand Sengupta for discussions on application to signal detection, and acknowledge the financial support in part by grants DMR-0705152 and DMR-1005417 from the US National Science Foundation.
 M.S. would like to thank the Penn State Electrical Engineering Department for support.